sfrancesco21/mushrooms/README.md

 # mushrooms
-Matlab code to simulate an agent with a working memory component carrying out a structure learning task.
+Matlab code to simulate a range of different agents with a working memory component carrying out a structure learning task.
+Use the script mushrooms_sim.m to run all simulations.